facontidavide/plotjuggler-release/README.md

 Alternatively, just execute the binary __PlotJuggler__.

-A mandatory dependency is the package: https://github.com/facontidavide/ros_type_introspection
+A mandatory dependency is https://github.com/facontidavide/ros_type_introspection

-__IMPORTANT__: there is a critical bug in version 0.3.x of ros_type_introspection.
-Use version 0.4.3 or later.
+__IMPORTANT__: you need version 0.6.3 or later.

-You can easily install the Indigo, Jade or Kinetic package with the command:
+You can easily install it in Indigo, Jade, Kinetic or Lunar using the command:

-       sudo apt-get install ros-XXXX-ros-type-introspection
+       sudo apt-get install ros-YOUR_ROS_DISTRO-ros-type-introspection